xdspacelab/openvslam/docs/simple_tutorial.rst

       --debug                debug mode

-Please execute the following command to start a localization processing.
+Execute the following command to start localization.
-The paths should be changed according to your environment.
+The paths should be changed accordingly.

 .. code-block:: bash